 Scams involving gems, precious metals, and false identity (such criminals posing as police officers or prearranged drivers) have been reported.

 Protests and demonstrations occur throughout the country, especially in Kinshasa and other cities, and are generally peaceful, but have the potential to turn violent without warning.
-Risk of spontaneous demonstration is elevated in advance of December 2017 elections.
 Road closures and transportation delays, including flights via N'djili International Airport, may occur.

 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.